nlfiedler/exaf-rs/README.md

 ## Objectives

 For now, the first objective is to complete the proof of concept by building an `exaf` binary that can pack and unpack archives, offering a modest amount of functionality.
-Eventually the purpose of this project will be to provide a binary (`exaf`) that will pack and unpack files into and out of archives, as well as a [Rust](https://www.rust-lang.org) library with an interface similar to that of the [tar crate](https://docs.rs/tar/latest/tar/).
+Eventually the purpose of this project will be to provide a full-featured binary as well as a [Rust](https://www.rust-lang.org) library with an interface similar to that of the [tar crate](https://docs.rs/tar/latest/tar/).

 Features will ultimately include the following: